Aliases for ANGPTL3 Gene

 GeneCards Summary for ANGPTL3 Gene

 ANGPTL3 (Angiopoietin Like 3) is a Protein Coding gene.
-Diseases associated with ANGPTL3 include Hypobetalipoproteinemia, Familial, 2 and Atherosclerosis Susceptibility.
-Among its related pathways are Metabolism and Integrins in angiogenesis.
+Diseases associated with ANGPTL3 include Hypobetalipoproteinemia, Familial, 2 and Hypobetalipoproteinemia, Familial, 1.
+Among its related pathways are Lipoprotein metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and enzyme inhibitor activity.
 An important paralog of this gene is ANGPTL4.

 UniProtKB/Swiss-Prot for ANGPTL3 Gene